wp-plugins/form-maker/readme.txt

 You can set language of the Form Maker by setting define('WPLANG',[lang_code]); in wp_config.php config file.
 The language of front-end interface of the Form Maker should be changed automatically.
 The back-end interface of Form Maker can not be changed.
 You can modify the translations of the Form Maker from wp-content/plugins/form-maker/languages. (you will need POEdit http://www.poedit.net/download.php).

 = 9.
-How does Form Maker saves data after submitting? =
+How does Form Maker saves data after submitting a form? =

 Form Maker stores the form filled information in the database.
 Administrator can manage (sort, search, edit, delete) the form submissions as well as view statistics and export to XML and CSV.
 The form submissions can be (optionally) sent to administrator of the form and the submitter.